 Observers were hired and trained exclusively by PRG.
-Most have conducted safety belt observations for previous surveys, and all were trained to the specific requirements of Florida's safety belt use observation.
-Prior to any data collection, PRG reviewed the procedures with the observers in a training session which included street-side practice.
-Additionally, observers were trained how to handle various conditions, such as bad weather or temporary traffic impediments, which can require observation rescheduling and what to do to reschedule sites.
-They were also trained in how to substitute alternate sites should a primary site be completely unusable during the scheduled period.
-Eight observers operated individually and one quality control monitor was utilized.
+All observers conducted safety belt observations for previous Florida surveys and all were trained to the specific requirements of Florida's safety belt use observation.
+Additionally, observers were trained how to handle various conditions such as bad weather, temporary traffic impediments, and other unforeseeable issues that could necessitate rescheduling an observation.
+They were also trained in how to substitute alternate sites if a primary site was unusable during the scheduled period.
+Eight observers operated individually, and one staff member monitored for quality control.